 There are a number of risks associated with failing to control the scope of what AI is allowed to do.
 One challenge faced by designers of self-driving cars is what will happen if the car is in a situation in which it is forced to choose between injuring the occupants of the car or other people.
 This raises the ethical question of whether this is something that should be left up to AI at all as well as liability issues.
 Another danger is that people will cede too much responsibility to AI without fully understanding what they are giving up.
 One of the greatest dangers of AI is that it will launch weapons or make other destructive decisions that cannot be stopped by human intervention.
 These incidents would happen not because AI is a malevolent force but simply because in trying to achieve its programmed aims, it might overlook considerations that would be obvious to human operators.

 What has been termed “existential risk” is the type of risk most people probably think of when they think about the potential dangers of AI.
 The idea behind existential risk is that AI could eventually lead to a catastrophe or even the extinction of human beings altogether.
 As described by the Centre for the Study of Existential Risk at the University of Cambridge, the problem may arise when AI is expanded beyond narrow uses.
 There is the potential for AI to become superior to humans both physically and in terms of intelligence, and this could cause the AI to either act on its own or to be used by individuals or groups to disastrous ends.
-Elon Musk, Bill Gates and Stephen Hawking are among the prominent figures in technology and science who have raised concern about the existential risk from AI.
+Elon Musk, Bill Gates, and the late Stephen Hawking are among the prominent figures in technology and science who have raised concerns about the existential risk from AI.
 However, the AI community is doing research into machine safety and ways to prevent this at centers like the one in Cambridge.

 AI has improved human lives in large and small ways, from contributing to more accuracy in surgery to preventing people from getting lost.
 It is important to address the potential dangers of AI as well to ensure it continues to be used to benefit humans.